namin/reviser/README.md

    automatic during revision; explicit `SoundContraction` is its sibling.

+5. **AGM's underdetermination is constructive.** The postulates characterize a *class* of operators, not a unique one.
+   `Iterated.lean` exhibits two AGM-rational operators (`kernelRevision` and `pessimisticRevision`) that disagree on the same input — and shows that the pessimistic one *violates* Darwiche-Pearl's DP2.
+The "AGM doesn't constrain iteration" point becomes a Lean witness, parallel to defeater's period-2
+   oscillation: a structural counterexample showing the theory's limit.

 ## Scope (design choices made)

 - **Atomic-literal substrate.** Beliefs are `pos a` / `neg a` for